JVital2013/vitality-goes/README.md

 Vitality GOES has the following features:

-* It is easily usable by anyone with no knowledge of radio, satellites, or programming once set up by a ground station technician (you!),
+* It is easily usable by anyone with no knowledge of radio, satellites, or programming once set up by a ground station technician (you!).
 * Vitality GOES presents all full-disk images, Level 2 products, and mesoscale imagery in a user friendly and easily navigatable way.
 * Current weather conditions, forecasts, watches, and warnings from the GOES-16/18 HRIT/EMWIN data feed are presented to the user in a way that is appealing and easy to read.
 There is no need to parse through data for other locations: your configured location's data is the only thing you're shown.
 For a writeup on the EMWIN data Vitality GOES pulls and how it's used, see [here](docs/used-emwin-data.md).
 * Vitality GOES is able to monitor the status of the underlying goestools/SatDump stack, including systems temps, error correction rates, and packet drop rates.